Twenty-Nine Years of Conservation History

 Crow Mountain Easement

-The Werner Family donate a conservation easement on their 240 acre Crow Mountain Farm in Shelburne.
-The easement land protects land extending from the summit Crow Mountain to the Androscoggin River.
+The Werner Family donates a conservation easement on their 240-acre Crow Mountain Farm in Shelburne, New Hampshire.
+The easement protects land extending from the summit of Crow Mountain to the Androscoggin River.

 December 13, 2013